spinalcom/spinal-model-timeseries/README.md

 # spinal-model-timeseries

-Model + service for the store values in time. the value will be sorted by time etc...
+Model + service to store values in time to an BmsEndpoint Node.
+The value will be sorted by time etc...

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->